cocode/TrekBasicFamily/README.md

 yet — but they are close.
 TrekBot and BasicTestSuite are part of the plan to ensure full compatibility.

-## Why 'Trek'?
-The initial goal was to be able to play the old [Super Star Trek game](https://en.wikipedia.org/wiki/Star_Trek_(1971_video_game)), which was written in BASIC.
-That goal has been achieved.

 ## TrekBasic Family

 TrekBasic is part of the TrekBasic family of BASIC programming tools.